fanout/express-grip/README.md

 };
 ```

-To prepend a fixed string to all channels used for publishing and subscribing, set grip_prefix in your configuration:
+To prepend a fixed string to all channels used for publishing and subscribing, set gripPrefix in your configuration:

 ```javascript
 var myConfigObject = {